imfunniee/gitfolio/README.md

 d.
 Congrats, you just made yourself a personal website.

 e.
-To run your website open `index.html` or simply type `index.html` and hit enter in your terminal.
+To run your website, open `index.html` or simply type `firefox index.html` and hit enter in your terminal.
+This should open the webpage in Firefox browser for you.

 > if you get stuck somewhere or get an error, please create an issue